Together, our community

 At Halton, children gain an understanding of music through listening, singing, playing, evaluating, analysing and composing across a wide variety of historical periods, styles, traditional and musical genres.
 We are committed to developing a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, fostering an unbiased respect for the role that music may play in any person’s life.
 We attempt to ensure that children understand the value and importance of music in the wider community, and that they are able to use their musical skills, knowledge, and experiences to involve and express themselves through music in a variety of different contexts.

-As a school, we use the "Active Music" scheme to teach music in all year groups, with the exception of Year 3.
-"Active Music" is broken down into four key music areas: Rhythm and pulse, pitch, singing and instrumental.
-Each class works through the four separate areas with sequences of lessons planned to build on prior learning.
+As a school, we use the "Charanga" scheme to teach music in all year groups, with the exception of Year 3.
+Each Unit of Work comprises of the strands of music learning which correspond with the National Curriculum for Music - Listening and Appraising, Musical Activities and Performing.
+Each class works through the areas with sequences of lessons planned to build on prior learning.

 Please click on the link below to find out which skills are taught in which year group.